All Episodes

 At all.

-Yeah, and actions would indicate that.
+Yeah, and his actions would indicate that.

 That's correct.

-And so when it comes to Republicans asking questions, I think what we need to do is stick to the facts of the case and not allow Mueller time to either either pontificate and embellish all the time or embellish things that he may want to embellish.
+And so when it comes to Republicans asking questions, I think what we need to do is stick to the facts of the case and not allow Mueller time to either pontificate and embellish all the time or embellish things that he may want to embellish.

 We need to ask very specific questions.